andrewdavidsmith/adapto-rs-teaching/README.md

 # adapto-rs

+The code in this repo is for teaching.
+I decided to use this repo for some code I wanted to show students.
+I will add features to a different adaptor trimming tool, but in this repo I will try to keep the code as small as possible so I can point quickly to some important parts.

-Remove adaptors from short-read sequencing data.
-I needed a faster tool to remove adaptor sequences from reads for my own in my own data analysis.
-I wrote this in Rust because I wanted to experiment with the libraries for parallelism.
-It turns out this application does not need much in the way of parallelism.
+`adapto-rs` removes adaptors from short-read sequencing data.
+I wrote this in Rust initially because I wanted to experiment with the libraries for parallelism.
+It turned out this application does not need much in the way of parallelism.
 I think this code is reasonably fast.

-I use the Knuth-Morris-Pratt algorithm to do the pattern matching required for finding the exact match of the adaptor sequence with each read.
+For students: I use the Knuth-Morris-Pratt algorithm to do the pattern matching required for finding the exact match of the adaptor sequence with each read.
 I think the approach is good, and it also works nicely to automatically find the longest suffix-prefix match of read-adaptor.
 The KMP algorithm is basically the same thing as a compiled regular expression, but tailored for a regular expression that is simply a string.